primer-io/primer-sdk-ios/README.md

 ### Backend setup

-Before integrating, ensure you have a local server endpoint with the correct setup.
+Before integrating, ensure you have a server endpoint with the correct setup.

-Example:
+Local server example:
 ```
 mkdir myServer